 Target a Niche Based on Core Differentiators of Your Product

 One of the biggest challenges to marketing strategies in recent years has been a growing realization that most brands cannot effectively target a wide audience any longer.
 A product trying to position itself as being “all things to all people” is very likely to instead end up appealing to nobody.

-And then, based on those differentiators, determine a target market niche who would find those distinctions appealing.
+And then, based on those differentiators, determine a target market niche that would find those distinctions appealing.
 These will almost certainly be your best leads.

 Continuing the basic idea of “target a small group, not a large one” you probably don’t want to spend much time chasing short keywords.
 Nearly all the short keywords are already tied up firmly by the largest brands in their field and would be very difficult to unseat.

-Also, many users are already accustomed to typing (or saying) longer queries, specifically because they know they want detailed results.
-So, utilize keyword research tools and look for longer keywords which your target niche is likely to be searching for.
+Also, many users are already accustomed to typing (or saying) longer queries, specifically, because they know they want detailed results.
+So, utilize keyword research tools and look for longer keywords that your target niche is likely to be searching for.